 - Cysts are severely inflamed and pus filled, and mostly require medical treatment.

 How you begin your day says a lot about your acne treatment.
 It’s important to follow an extensive daytime skincare routine before you step out of the door, no matter how late you’re running.
 So here is our list of best acne products you need:

 Why: One of the best face wash for acne-prone skin, this toughie is gentle on your skin but harsh on acne.
 The gel-based, oil-free formula gently cleanses your skin from deep within while Salicylic Acid effectively prevents future breakouts, making it the best acne face wash.

 2. Best Exfoliator for Acne

 Why: What makes this the best scrub for acne-prone skin is the fact that Activated Charcoal and Walnut grits remove every bit of excess oil from the deepest pores.
 With this clarifying beauty by your side, blackheads and whiteheads will be out of the window.

 Why: We have our reasons for branding this as the best toner for acne.
-Infused with Tea Tree Hydrosol and antiseptic Basil, this must be the latest addition to your acne treatment army.
-Aloe Vera extracts provide the necessary hydration and Lemon helps in skin lightening.
+Infused with Betaglucan, Chaga Mushroom extract and Blue Citrus Peel extract, this must be the latest addition to your acne treatment army.
+All these ingredients clarify sebum and maintain your skin's balance.

 Why: Removal of acne scars is almost as critical as acne removal itself.
 As a part of the acne scar treatment, this face serum evens out skin tone, diminishes dark spots and fades acne scarring in less than two weeks, thanks to Activated C A potent next-generation actives and White Birch extracts.